odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 # Tutorial Eleven: infinite-horizon SDDP
-This tutorial discusses discusses infinite-horizon stochastic dynamic dual drogramming (infinite-horizon SDDP).
+This tutorial discusses discusses the use of infinite-horizon stochastic dynamic dual drogramming (infinite-horizon SDDP).

 The implementation of infinite-horizon SDDP uses the average cost method.
 Another possible method could be using the discounted cost method however this method converges much slower than the average cost method.
 Infinite-horizon SDDP finds the optimal steady state policy of the stochastic dynamic problem.

 My Honors [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/foster_thesis.pdf) may be useful for further understanding the underlying theory of infinite-horizon SDDP.
 Ben Fulton applied infinite-horizon SDDP when modelling various scenarios in the New Zealand electricity market thus his [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/fulton_thesis.pdf) may also be of interest.